 is also commercially available.
 It too represents only East Sussex council, it is not a county flag.

-From left to right below are, at top, emblems adorning Lewes town hall and another on its council offices, built in 1913; the sign of Ringmer village in the east and the insignia of Ringmer Football Club; below, the insignia of Ewhurst & Staplecross Bonfire Society (located in the east of the county) and the insignia of Uckfield Bonfire & Carnival Society (located in the east of the county); the badges of Catsfield football club and the Warbleton Brass Band and a car club all, again, located in the east of the county.
+From left to right below are, at top, emblems adorning Lewes town hall (also seen above) and another on its council offices, built in 1913; the sign of Ringmer village (also seen above) in the east and the insignia of Ringmer Football Club; below, the insignia of Ewhurst & Staplecross Bonfire Society (located in the east of the county) and the insignia of Uckfield Bonfire & Carnival Society (located in the east of the county); the badges of Catsfield football club and the Warbleton Brass Band and a car club all, again, located in the east of the county.

 Further information regarding the council banners, highlighting how they are not county flags, can be found here.